Yashvithalkar/Algobulls/README.md

 # Start the development server
 npm start
 This will run the app in development mode.
 Open http://localhost:3000 in your browser to view the application.
 The page will automatically reload when you make changes, and any lint errors will be displayed in the console.

-### `Deployment`
-The application is deployed and can be accessed using the following link: https://algobulls-neon.vercel.app/

-For the login page specifically, use the following link: https://algobulls-neon.vercel.app/login